BarunKGP/BarunKGP.github.io/_pages/projects.md

 We estimate this project to have publishable results by the end of this year.

-## DoGE: Domain Generalization beyond distribution shifts
+## DoGe: Domain Generalization beyond distribution shifts
 *Sept 2022 - Dec 2022*

 Domain generalization algorithms suffer from distribution shifts when faced with different target domains.
 This is a problem because performance of models degrades in the presence of different kinds of shiftsl.
 [Ye et al., CVPR 2022](https://arxiv.org/pdf/2106.03721.pdf) found that most state-of-the-art domain generalization (DG) algorithms fail to beat the simple supervised baseline (ERM) on two major kinds of distribution shifts that seem to affect models the most: *correlation shift* and *diversity shift*.
 Even though certain algorithms outperform ERM on one of the shifts, their average performance across both kinds of shifts is worse than ERM, which makes these models useful only in a highly specialized setting.
 Ye et al. argues that this means domain generalization performances have been  overstated and actual progress is comparatively low.

-DoGE solves this problem by implementing a novel algorithm that combines gradient muting and a penalty term that punishes the model when its predictions are wrong after a certain number of annealing iterations.
+DoGe solves this problem by implementing a novel algorithm that combines gradient muting and a penalty term that punishes the model when its predictions are wrong after a certain number of annealing iterations.
 We also implemented a scheduling function that controls the influence the penalty and gradient muting functions have at different part of the training stage, depending on whether we are working on a dataset that is more prone to correlation shift or diversity shift.
 So far, we have managed to beat several benchmarks mentioned in the OOD-Bench paper across both correlation shift and diversity shift, outperforming the previous state-of-the-art models.
 We are in the process of testing our model on different datasets and expect to get our final results by December 2022.

 ## Blockboard
 _Aug 2021 - Dec 2021_